New Apostolic Church: Bible

-In the New Apostolic Church the Bible is granted a high authority, because its writers were inspired by the Holy Spirit.
+In the New Apostolic Church the Bible is granted a high authority because its writers are believed to have been inspired by the Holy Spirit.
 The English congregations have officially used the New King James Version since 1998.
-It is the duty of the Apostles to watch over the regular exegesis.
+It is the duty of the apostles to watch over the regular exegesis.
 The apostles interpret the Bible in the same way as Protestantism and Catholicism, except for their interpretation of Holy Sealing and beliefs about the departed.

 The District Apostles' meeting from 22 to 24 September 2004 in Nice emphasised again that the Holy Scripture is recognised and regarded as the doctrinal basis of the NAC.
 In particular, the statements of the New Testament, especially the gospel of Jesus and the epistles of the Apostles, are of definitive importance.
-Individual Biblical books and passages, along with statements of Apostles and ministers of the New Apostolic Church, must have grounding in the Holy Scriptures.
+Individual Biblical books and passages, along with statements of apostles and ministers of the New Apostolic Church, must have grounding in the Holy Scriptures.
 The doctrine and its proclamation must not contradict the fundamental statements of the gospel.

 The church regards the basis of this faith as being found in the Bible, including the Apocrypha.
-In 2005, a District Apostles Meeting declared that "the Apocrypha are just as binding for the faith and doctrine of the New Apostolic Church as the other writings of the Old Testament" (see official statement here).
+In 2005, a District Apostles Meeting declared that "the Apocrypha are just as binding for the faith and doctrine of the New Apostolic Church as the other writings of the Old Testament."